 Qal - Alluvium (DeForest Formation- Undifferentiated) - Variable thickness of less than 1 to 5 m (3-16 ft) of very dark gray to brown, noncalcareous to calcareous, massive to stratified silty clay loam, clay loam, loam to sandy loam alluvium and colluvium in stream valleys, on hillslopes and in closed depressions.
-May overlie Noah Creek, Sheldon Creek, Wolf Creek or Alburnett formations or fractured Devonian carbonate bedrock.
+May overlie Noah Creek, Wolf Creek or Alburnett formations or fractured Devonian carbonate bedrock.
 Associated with low-relief modern floodplain, closed depressions, modern drainageways or toeslope positions on the landscape.
 Seasonal high water table and potential for frequent flooding.

 Qalb - Alluvium Shallow to Bedrock (DeForest Formation- Undifferentiated) - Variable thickness of less than 1 to 5 m (3-16 ft) of very dark gray to brown, noncalcareous to calcareous, stratified silty clay loam, clay loam, loam to sandy loam alluvium and colluvium in stream valleys, on hillslopes and in closed depressions.
-May overlie the Noah Creek Formation or Devonian carbonate bedrock.
+May overlie the Noah Creek Formation, Devonian carbonate bedrock, or Cretaceous bedrock.
 Bedrock surface is within 5 m (16 ft) of the land surface.
 Associated with low-relief modern floodplain, closed depressions, modern drainageways or toeslope positions on the landscape.
 Seasonal high water table and potential for frequent flooding.

 Qallt - Low Terrace (DeForest Formation- Camp Creek and Roberts Creek members) - Variable thickness of less than 1 to 5 m (3-16 ft) of very dark gray to brown, noncalcareous, stratified silty clay loam, loam, or clay loam.
-Associated with the modern channel belt of the Cedar River.
-Overlies the Noah Creek Formation.
-Occupies the lowest position on the floodplain, i.e. modern channel belts in the Cedar River Valley.
+Associated with the modern channel belt of the Shell Rock River.
+Overlies the Noah Creek or DeForest Formation.
+Occupies the lowest position on the floodplain, i.e. modern channel belts in the Shell Rock River Valley.
 Seasonal high water table and frequent flooding potential.

-Qalit - Intermediate Terrace (DeForest Formation- Camp Creek, Roberts Creek, and Gunder members) - Variable thickness of less than 1 m to 5 m (3-16 ft) of very dark gray to brown, noncalcareous, stratified silty clay loam to loam that overlies the Noah Creek Formation.
-Occupies the low terrace position in the Cedar River Valley.
+Qali-ht -Intermediate Terrace (DeForest Formation- Camp Creek, Roberts Creek, and Gunder members) - Variable thickness of less than 1 m to 5 m (3-16 ft) of very dark gray to brown, noncalcareous, stratified silty clay loam to loam that overlies the Noah Creek Formation.
+Occupies the intermediate to high terrace position in the Shell Rock River Valley.
 Seasonal high water table and frequent flooding potential.